sindresorhus/awesome-nodejs/readme.md

 - [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.
 - [Derby](https://github.com/derbyjs/derby) - MVC framework, making it easy to write realtime, collaborative applications that run in both Node.js and browsers.
 - [Interfake](https://github.com/basicallydan/interfake) - Rapid prototyping framework for making mock HTTP APIs, with a Node, command-line and HTTP interface.
+- [Kraken](http://krakenjs.com/) - Kraken is a secure and scalable layer that extends express by providing structure and convention.
+It provides Application security, NPM proxy, I18N + L10N out of the box.

 ### Command-line utilities